lfcj/EssentialFeed/README.md

 #### 1. From Singletons and Globals to Proper Dependency Injection ✅

 -   It is about singletons, Singletons, and inverse dependency injection by which it is easier to decouple from third party libraries
+-   An object can be a Singleton if it makes sense to have one and only one instance of it throughout the app life cycle.
+Even in this case, components shouldn't access the singleton directly if one wants to decouple the components from the concrete singleton class -> Use Reverse Dependency Injection for that!

 #### 2. Asserting a Captured Value Is Not Enough + Cross-Module Access Control ✅